Hybrid work: what is hybrid work and why do employees want it?

 A recent survey we conducted with Wakefield Research shows that almost half of employees (47%) would likely look for a job if their employer doesn’t adopt a flexible working model.
 So employees clearly see value in hybrid work.
 But what attracts them to a hybrid work model?
 Let’s look at some of the perks of hybrid work for employees and their companies.

-Employees can do work when and how they’re most productive
+Work when and how you’re most productive

 In an office-first model, people are expected to be on the clock between 9 am and 5 pm every workday.
 In a hybrid work model, employees have more flexibility to get work done when they’re most productive.
 For example, some people work best early in the morning while others do better in the evening.
 They can also choose to work with teammates on-site or do heads-down work from a remote location.